wezm/leaf/README.md

 🍃 Leaf Tasks
 =============

-Leaf is a lightweight, self-hosted task tracking (todo) tool.
+Leaf is a lightweight, web based, self-hosted task tracking (todo) tool.

 I created Leaf Tasks as replacement for my somewhat specific use of Wunderlist.
 I curate, [Read Rust], a site that collects interesting